Diabetes & Pregnancy: 5 Things I’ll Do Differently During My 2nd Pregnancy

 I used to be content with blood sugars hovering around 140 mg/dL all day, and now I’m not.
 Instead, I aim for a lower number, and a lower range in general—more like 80 to 130 mg/dL.

-I remind myself that I’m doing the best I can, and “100% perfect” isn’t necessary or realistic.
+I remind myself that I’m doing the best I can, and “100 percent perfect” isn’t necessary or realistic.

 2. I will speak up quickly when my healthcare team isn’t respectful.